reidsolon/multi-tenancy/README.md

 ## When creating a user for landlord
 - just run `php artisan main:create-user {username} {password?}`
 - this command will help you create a master user where you can add tenants

+## To setup tenancy (you dont need this one, you can create via super admin)
+- `php artisan tenancy:install`
+- `php artisan app:create-tenant {domain} {admin-email?} {admin-password?}`
+- First argument is for domain name to be used
+- Second argument is for admin username
+- Third argument is for admin password
+- The command above creates a tenant with admin account to be used during login